ansible/awx/awx/network_ui/static/network_ui/CONTRIBUTING.md

 This interface is more like computer graphics than it is building a styled text document with interactive components.
-A good grasp of cartesian coordinates, trignometry, and analytic geometry is useful when working with this code.
+A good grasp of cartesian coordinates, trignometry, and analytic geometry are useful when working with this code.

 See: <https://en.wikipedia.org/wiki/Analytic_geometry>